Emerging vocalist, writer and coach shares her recipe for career success.

 I don’t know of any other Canadian/Australian in country music, living in Nashville TN, who is also a very successful vocal coach to emerging and established artists.
 If others forget my name, maybe they’ll remember the girl ‘from two countries’ or the vision of a kangaroo with a hockey stick or a koala drinking maple syrup.
 Either way, I’m lucky to have a unique story that instantly gives my fans and colleagues an association with me that is easy to remember and certainly stands out.
 I have represented both of these nations in many different performance situations, for which I am so proud.
 I have sung both the Australian and American national anthems at government events in California, specifically because Houston TX and Perth WA are sister cities.

-Janine Le Clair is a soulful Country recording artist, an international award winning vocalist and renowned vocal coach.
-A published writer with SSM Nashville since 2009, she has had many cuts with American Country Artists and several Top 15 hits in Australia including Natalie Howard’s ‘The Girlfriend’, 3rd Wheel’s ‘Gettin’ Hitched’ and her own single, ‘Bulletproof’.
+Janine Le Clair is a soulful country recording artist, an international award winning vocalist and renowned vocal coach.
+A published writer in Nashville, TN since 2009, she has had many cuts with American Country Artists and several Top 15 hits in Australia and the UK including her single ‘Bulletproof’, Natalie Howard’s ‘The Girlfriend’ and 3rd Wheel’s ‘Gettin’ Hitched’.
+In addition to her artistry, Le Clair is the founder of and head vocal coach at MRV (Music Row Voice) in Music City and a sought after judge of talent.
+She and MRV are proud members of CMA, GRAMMY, ACM, CMAA, ABC of Nashville and CMHOF foundations.
 Le Clair is a dual citizen of Canada and Australia.